Justin Everett: Elections

 Everett ran for the Republican nomination for a seat in the Colorado House of Representatives in the 2012 election.
 He defeated Loren Bauman in the Republican primary and defeated Democratic nominee Mary Parker and Libertarian nominee Lynn L. Weitzel in the general election.
 He defeated Bauman in the 2014 primary and defeated Democratic nominee Parker and Libertarian nominee Weitzel in the general election.
 He defeated Parker in the 2016 election when she ran as an independent candidate.
 Colin Larson was elected to succeed Everett in 2018.

 Everett ran for state house in the 2020 election and the virtual assembly voted by acclamation to place him at the top of the primary ballot, but he was defeated by Larson in the primary.

 Tenure

-Everett was referred to as Dr. No, first by Representative Max Tyler, and as Justin Neverett for him forcing the reading of all legislation and then voting no. He voted against forty-eight percent of legislation in 2015, which was more than any other member of the state house.
+Everett was referred to as Dr. No, first by Representative Max Tyler, and as Justin Neverett for him forcing the reading of all legislation and then voting no. He voted against 48% of legislation in 2015, which was more than any other member of the state house.